mattfaucher/nuHabit/README.md

 ---

-- Add design to Ui
+- Add design to UI
 - Add Toast notifications
 - Logo
 - Add filtering to Habits and Accomplished habits